PostHog/posthog.com/contents/handbook/growth/sales/demos.md

 #### Guidance

 Show the client the product.
-Use localhost with example data.
 Pause frequently and make sure there are no questions.
 Ask if the functionality would help them.

 Use this to confirm the benefits to the customer that PostHog needs to provide.
-If you are talking only about feature X does Y, then you’re doing it wrong!
+If you are talking only about feature X does Y, then you’re doing it wrong.
+"As a Product Manager, I may want to know 'X' about my users, this is how you do that."

 ### Follow Up